Fleetrun

 Battery level

-The colours of the selected sensor are used for the Battery level option in the work list on the Monitoring tab and in the menu of monitoring options on the map.
+The colours of the selected sensor are used for the Device battery option in the work list on the Monitoring tab and in the menu of monitoring options on the map.

 To configure a sensor which shows the battery level, you should create a custom sensor with the parameter in which data on the battery is received from the device.
 If the data is received in volts, and not in per cent, then you should also fill in the calculation table in the sensor properties so that the data is displayed correctly.